[Phil Wilson in the Chair]

 Hull has seen brilliant engagement with the arts, with nine out of 10 residents attending or experiencing at least one cultural event in the first three months of the year—it might be higher now as we get to the end.
 That is more than double the number engaging in such activities before the city’s successful bid.

-I was going to have a watching brief in this debate and hold my tongue because there have been many great speeches to why Swansea should be the city of culture.
+I was going to have a watching brief in this debate and hold my tongue because there have been many great speeches on why Swansea should be the city of culture.
 Based on the football element, the Minister will be aware that the local football side St Mirren has renamed its stadium the Paisley 2021 stadium in support of the bid.
 That highlights the huge support it has across Paisley, Renfrewshire and indeed Scotland.

 The hon.
 Gentleman, as expected and quite rightly so, makes another plea on behalf of his home bidding city of Paisley.
 I have received so many representations and passionate requests on behalf of the bidding cities.
 We do not have long to wait, but I do acknowledge the quality of the bids across all five cities, and it is very sad that only one can win this week.